 The first mouth sign many diabetics complain of is dry mouth.

-If you find you’re thirstier than usual, it could be from the diabetes.
+If you find you’re thirstier than usual, it could be from diabetes.
 It might also be caused by certain medications you’ve been prescribed.
-However, either way, you can combat dry mouth by drinking water, chewing sugar free gum, or eating healthy snacks with a satisfying crunch (carrots, celery, etc.).
+However, either way, you can combat dry mouth by drinking water, chewing sugar-free gum, or eating healthy snacks with a satisfying crunch (carrots, celery, etc.).

 The more saliva your mouth is producing, the harder it is for the sugar in your mouth to thrive.
 And, as stated before, it’s important to keep sugar off your teeth as much as possible.

-Secondly, you might have noticed a difference in the flavor of some of your favorite foods.
+Secondly, you might have noticed a difference in the flavour of some of your favourite foods.

 You aren’t alone.
 Many diabetics report having to add more salt/sugar to their food to get it to taste the way they remember.